I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Limitations

 \section{Limitations}

 One of the main contributions of this work is establishing an identifiability result for the next-token prediction framework, a widely used approach for training LLMs.
-This result hinges on a key assumption: the diversity condition, which requires the data distribution to exhibit sufficiently strong and diverse variations.
-The diversity condition was originally introduced in the context of nonlinear ICA \cite{hyvarinen2016unsupervised,hyvarinen2019nonlinear,khemakhem2020variational} and has since been adopted in the identifiability analysis within the causal representation learning community.
-In essence, it has emerged as a fundamental requirement for identifiability.
-This condition is likely satisfied given that the training data for LLMs is primarily sourced from the Internet, encompassing a broad and diverse range of content.
-Recent empirical analyses of LLMs further support the plausibility of this assumption \cite{roeder2021linear,marconato2024all}, reinforcing its relevance in the context of identifiability.
+This result hinges on a key assumption:{Intuitively, this requires that the posterior distribution $p(\mathbf{c}\mid y)$ changes slowly across tokens.
+While a given token is typically generated by only a small subset of latent concepts, and each latent concept may correspond to multiple tokens, rigorously verifying this condition in practice is challenging.
+On the other hand, this TV condition primarily serves as a supplementary requirement to control the influence of non-dominant points arising from the non-invertibility of the mapping from latent to observed space.
+It is possible that more general conditions could be formulated to replace or relax this assumption, which remains an interesting direction for future work.}

-Similar to existing works \cite{park2023linear,jiang2024origins,marconato2024all,rajendran2024learning}, our analysis is limited to a specific layer in LLMs and does not provide a justification for intermediate layers.
-Formalizing the relationship between features in intermediate layers and identifiability analysis presents additional challenges.
+Similar to existing works \citep{park2023linear,jiang2024origins,marconato2024all,rajendran2024learning}, our analysis is limited to the last layer in LLMs and does not provide a justification for intermediate layers.
+Formalizing the relationship between representations in intermediate layers and identifiability analysis presents additional challenges.
 This complexity arises from the intricate nature of intermediate layer representations.
 Therefore, extending identifiability results to intermediate layers remains an open and more challenging problem.

+{Moreover, prior empirical studies have shown that linearity and concept representations often emerge in intermediate layers \citep{nanda2023emergent,gurnee2023language}.
+In some cases, these intermediate-layer linear representations may even diminish or transform by the time they reach the output layer \citep{marks2023geometry}.
+Consequently, while our theoretical results rigorously address identifiability at the last layer, they do not capture potential linear structures present in intermediate layers.
+This limitation is particularly relevant for applications such as Structured SAEs, which are sometimes trained on intermediate-layer activations rather than the final output \citep{gao2024scaling}.
+Addressing identifiability and linear representation formation across all layers remains an important direction for future work.}